6 Free or Cheap Ways How to Sell Land Without a Realtor

 - No relisting required

-To get started, head to Zillow's For Sale by Owner listing page.
-Don't be alarmed to see that Zillow asks for a full street address, which oftentimes you will not have if you're selling a parcel of land.
+Head to Zillow's For-Sale-by-Owner listing page to get started.
+Don't be alarmed to see that Zillow asks for a complete street address, which you often will not have if you're selling a parcel of land.

-The parcel number is the assessor's parcel number and you should be able to find this on your property tax bill or deed.
+The parcel number is the assessor's parcel number.
+You should be able to find this on your property tax bill or deed.

 Next, Zillow will ask you to locate your property on a map.
-If the dot is already close to your property, you can click Yes to continue.
+You can click Yes to continue if the dot is already close to your property.
 The only purpose of this is for people to find your listing in map view, so the location shown doesn't need to be perfect.

-Zillow's listing template is remarkably simple.
-To list vacant land for sale, the only steps are adding the price, the parcel size, a description, your contact information, and uploading your photos.
+Zillow's listing template is straightforward.
+To sell vacant land, add the price, the parcel size, a description, and your contact information, and upload your photos.

-After entering your asking price, you upload your photos.
-Pay particular attention to which image is first (the Main Photo shown at the top) .
-That's the only photo that people will see unless they click on your listing, so it should make it clear exactly what you're offering.
-Oftentimes, this will be an aerial shot identifying the property boundaries.
+After entering your selling price, upload your photos.
+Pay attention to which image is first (the Main Photo shown at the top).
+That's the only photo people will see unless they click on your listing, so it should clarify exactly what you're offering.
+Often, this will be an aerial shot identifying the property boundaries.
 Each photo needs to be less than 25 megabytes, which should not be an issue.

 Enter your listing description in the Describe Your Home box.
 Zillow allows you 250 words, but a great description can be much shorter.
-The first couple of sentences of your description will do more to sell your property than anything else besides your photos, so make them count.
+The first couple of sentences of your description will help sell your property more than anything else, so make them count.
 What's unique about this property?
 What can the land be used for?
 Is the land near conveniences like shopping or attractions like a lake or state park?

 For many people, Zillow is the first website that comes to mind when thinking of buying and selling land online, and with good reason.
-Zillow's website gets a lot of traffic and it's free to post there, so it's an essential step in advertising your land for sale.
+Zillow's website gets a lot of traffic and is free to post there, so it's essential for advertising your land for sale.

 Once on the MLS, Zillow will automatically post it with the same price, photos, and description as your MLS listing.
-You'll get the benefit of the added exposure of the MLS and your listing will be as visible as the properties listed by realtors.
+You'll benefit from the added exposure of the MLS, and your listing will be as visible as the properties listed by realtors.

-If you've ever browsed real estate listings on a website like Realtor.com, Zillow, or Trulia, or leafed through a glossy magazine advertising real estate for sale then you've encountered the MLS.
+If you've ever seen real estate listings on a website like Realtor.com, Zillow, or Trulia, or a glossy magazine then you've encountered the MLS.

 What is the MLS?

-First of all, MLS stands for multiple listing service and there isn't just one MLS.
-There are actually hundreds of MLSs serving different local areas and sometimes overlapping each other.
+First of all, MLS stands for multiple listing service, and there isn't just one MLS.
+Hundreds of MLSs serve different local areas and sometimes overlap each other.

-In short, MLSs are designed to help realtors and their clients buy and sell real estate.
-What not everyone knows is that it's also possible to list your property on the MLS without a realtor for a flat fee .
+In short, MLSs help realtors and their clients buy and sell real estate.
+Not everyone knows that it's also possible to list your property on the MLS without a realtor for a flat fee.

 What is a flat fee MLS listing?